DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/plugin-overview.md

 - `BarSeries`
 - `PieSeries`

-The plugins below render such extra elements as axes, grid, legend:
+The plugins below render extra elements like a grid, legend, axes, etc.

 - `ArgumentAxis` - renders an argument axis
 - `ValueAxis` - renders a value axis